sherlynng/main/collated/functional/sherlynng.md

     /**
      * Parses a {@code String rate} into a {@code Rate}.
      * Leading and trailing whitespaces will be trimmed.
-     * Checks if user wants absolute or cummulative rating.
+     * Checks if user wants absolute or cumulative rating.
      */
     public static Rate parseRate(String rate) throws IllegalValueException {
         requireNonNull(rate);